-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.4 Action: Credit Recovery Need: Unduplicated student high school students are sent to Camille Creek with credit deficiencies and need options to earn lost credit.
-This action targets EL, SED, and FY students but is offered to all students as a way to help them make up the gap in credits when entering Camille Creek. our campus with a lower credit requirement of 180.
+Goal and Action # How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.4 Action: Credit Recovery Need: Unduplicated student high school students are sent to Camille Creek with credit deficiencies and need options to earn lost credit.
+This action targets EL, SED, and FY students but is offered to all students as a way to help them our campus with a lower credit requirement of 180.
 Students need access to a credit recovery Graduation rate increase Credits earned vs. Credits attempted.